 Dr Nina Zhu, PhD, MPH, MSc, BEng, is the Research Lead for Population Health & Policy Theme in the National Institute of Health Research Health Protection Research Unit in Healthcare Associated Infection and Antimicrobial Resistance.
-The HPRU is a partnership between Imperial College London, Public Health England, Cambridge University, Warwick University and Imperial College Health Partners.
+The HPRU is a partnership between Imperial College London, UK Health Security Agency (UKHSA), Cambridge University, Warwick University and Imperial College Health Partners.
 The Unit was funded, along with 14 others in priority areas from immunisation to radiation hazards, to bring Universities to work in partnership with Public Health England to support excellent health protection research relevant to the needs of Public Health England.
 It commenced 01 April 2020 for a 5 year period and builds on the legacy of the previous HPRU which ran from 01 April 2014 -31 March 2020.